mauron85/react-native-background-geolocation/README.md

 });
 ```

-Note: only string keys and values are supported.
 Note: Keep in mind that all locations (even a single one) will be sent as an array of object(s), when postTemplate is `jsonObject` and array of array(s) for `jsonArray`!

 ### Android Headless Task (Experimental)